Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Introduction

-A common MML approach uses separate encoders for each modality to transform data into feature representations that are ``fused'' before further processing.
-These fused feature representations are then processed by a model head to produce the output.
-In the two-modality case, MML problem can be formulated as:
+A common sensor-fusion approach uses separate encoders for each sensor modality to transform data into feature representations that are then ``fused'' before further processing.
+The fused representation is subsequently processed by a model head to produce the output.
+In the two-modality case, the multi-modal sensor learning problem can be formulated as:

-where $f_{mm}$ is the multi-modal loss, $\theta_{m_1}$ and $\theta_{m_2}$ are encoders for modalities $m_1$ and $m_2$, and $\vartheta_{mm}$ is the multi-modal head that processes the fused features.
-The goal is then to optimize $f_{mm}$ in \eqref{eq:multi-modal-intro} using standard optimization algorithms (e.g. SGD).
+where $f_{mm}$ is the multi-modal loss, $\theta_{m_1}$ and $\theta_{m_2}$ are encoders for modalities $m_1$ and $m_2$, and $\vartheta_{mm}$ is the fusion head that processes the fused features.
+The goal is then to optimize $f_{mm}$ in \eqref{eq:multi-modal-intro} using standard optimization algorithms (e.g., SGD).